T: (617) 373-2710

 Professor Walker is on leave until January 2015.

 Louise E. Walker is a historian of Mexico and Latin America.
 She is author of Waking from the Dream: Mexico’s Middle Classes after 1968 (Stanford University Press, 2013).
 It examines how the middle classes shaped the history of economic and political crisis in the 1970s and 1980s, facilitating the emergence of neo-liberalism and the transition to democracy.
-Waking from the Dream won prizes and honors from the Latin American Studies Association and the Rocky Mountain Council for Latin American Studies.
+Waking from the Dream won prizes and honors from the Latin American Studies Association, the Social Science History Association, and the Rocky Mountain Council for Latin American Studies.

 Professor Walker is co-editor of Latin America’s Middle Class: Unsettled Debates and New Histories (Lexington Books, 2013), which raises new questions and revisits older debates about studying class and about the role of the middle classes in Latin American history.
 She also co-edited the special journal dossier “Spy Reports: Content, Methodology, and Historiography in Mexico’s Secret Police Archive,” (Journal of Iberian and Latin American Research, 2013), which brings together historians from the first generation of scholars using this recently declassified archive and presents scholarly articles with transcriptions of related spy reports.